 The application period is now closed.
 The deadline to apply was August 31, 2017.
-The last date to submit for reimbursement is May 31, 2018.
+The deadline to submit for reimbursement is May 31, 2018.

 Which schools qualify to participate?